Table of Contents

 It’s indeed possible to get by without knowing Turkish if you stay at one of the hotels where numerous locals speak English.
 In reality, many ex-pats find that when they try to speak in English, they are greeted with Turkish friends and colleagues who wish to converse in English since they are also learning a new language.
 Many ex-pats engage a management firm or have formed strong relationships with local individuals who interpret for them in the case of government departments or public relations.
 When an ex-pat is considering working in Turkey, knowing the local language, Turkish, is very helpful.

 So How Can Turkish Be Learned Best?

-The local council has set up free Turkish courses for who wants to learn Turkish in several cities where expats have taken part in a community.
+The local council has set up free Turkish courses for those who want to learn Turkish in several cities where ex-pats have taken part in a community.
 Books are written freely, and the vocabulary and grammar are assisted by an instructor.
-You can get the dates and details from Local Council.
+You can get the dates and details from the local council.
 Another trick many expatriates use is to learn a word every day.
 Although it may not seem productive, they learned 365 words at the end of one year.
 Repetition is an essential part of the equation, so the word repeat allows the brain to maintain it throughout the day.

 Is Turkish Knowledge A Huge Advantage?

 Yes, certainly.
 Not just at work, but in their everyday lives of course.
 At the very least, it generates an increased working atmosphere for the ex-pat to hold workshops, to consider what other people are thinking about, what they actually want you to register.
 It is, however, challenging setting up a new job and adapt to the climate, whether an ex-pat knows Turkish or otherwise.
 It’s never easy to migrate to a foreign country from start, but the toughest part is finding a career that is difficult but achievable with a little support.